eove/orca/docs/story/readonly-usb.md

 Leiko wanted to continue to talk though, and Jules listened.
 She felt relieved to finally express the rage, fear and sadness she had been keeping for herself for a year.

 Late that night, Jules went back in time.
 Protecting his friends from harm will always be a good reason to tickle the spacetime continuum.

+Jules started to think that the challenge to keep the root CA really secure was much more tricky that what one believes intuitively.